phillipclapham/neuroweaver/README.md

 No finish line, no pressure—just pure, mad-scientist joy.
 You’ll mess up, laugh, tweak, and stumble into breakthroughs wearing a fake mustache.
 Because here’s the kicker: your genius isn’t hiding in some textbook—it’s in the sparks you strike when you play.
 So grab your lab coat (or a napkin or a towel will do!), and let’s get sparking.
 The Neuroweaver Mind Lab’s open—time to make some magic! 💫

+**Lab Tip**: Cognitive enhancement not your jam?
+No worries—Neuroweaver is a choose-your-own-adventure kind of philosophy.
+Please feel free to check out [Spark Your Dream Life: The Neuroweaver Way](), our guide to redesigning your reality to create the life you've always imagined.

 ---

 ## **Chapter 1: The Neuroweaver Code: 5 Rules to Spark Genius**